Governance Accounts

 Comparative analysis: Comparing outcomes across areas with different governance regimes, controlling for other factors.
 For example, comparing fish stock status or ecosystem condition indicators between areas subject to different management regimes within the same accounting period can illuminate the influence of governance arrangements.

 Time series analysis: Tracking changes in outcomes following implementation of governance reforms.
-Where governance structures change significantly between accounting periods, compilers should maintain a change log recording the date, nature, and scope of major reforms.
+Where governance structures change significantly between accounting periods, compilers should maintain a change log recording major reforms.
+The minimum change log schema should include six required fields: change date (effective date of reform), change type (legislative, institutional, spatial designation, or policy instrument), prior state (brief description), new state (brief description), relevant governance account tables affected, and data revision required (yes/no).
+A log entry is required whenever a change affects the classification of any entry in Tables 3.7.2--3.7.11 or the calculation of any indicator in Table 3.7.12.
 This enables time-series accounts to be interpreted correctly by providing the institutional context for observed changes in biophysical or economic indicators.

 Counterfactual assessment: Estimating what outcomes would have been absent specific governance interventions.
 This approach is methodologically demanding but may be feasible where comparable areas with and without specific governance arrangements exist.